In this article, you will find general instructions on how to order a new Kia key.

-First, we need to ensure that the brake pedal is sending a signal to the shifter and the shifter mechanism is releasing the shifter from P.
+First, we need to ensure that the brake pedal sends a signal to the shifter, and the shifter mechanism is releasing the shifter from P.

 - Start by turning the key to the ON position.

 - All dashboard lights should be on.